Varithena – Endovenous Chemical Ablation of Varicose Veins

 The main difference between Varithena and typical foam sclerotherapy is that Varithena utilizes a unique patented micro-foam medication and it is often performed for larger or deeper veins compared to standard sclerotherapy.
 The other difference is that ultrasound is always utilized when administering this medication.

-What time of imaging is utilized during this type of foam sclerotherapy?
+What type of imaging is utilized during this type of sclerotherapy?

 Is this type of therapy covered by health insurance?